-- This document presents the Security Target for composition (ST) of the ST33J2M0 B02 Security Integrated Circuit (IC), designed on the ST33 platform of STMicroelectronics, with firmware version 3.2.5, optional cryptographic library Neslib 5.2.2, and optional technology MIFARE4Mobile® rev 2.2.9 or 2.2.10. - The precise reference of the Target of Evaluation (TOE) is given in Section 1.4: TOE identification and the security IC features are given in Section 1.6: TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary.
+- This document presents the Security Target (ST) of the ST33J2M0 D01 Security Integrated Circuit (IC), designed on the ST33 platform of STMicroelectronics, with firmware version 3.2.5 and 3.3.0, optional cryptographic library NesLib 6.3.4, and optional technology MIFARE4Mobile® rev 2.2.9 and 2.2.10. - The precise reference of the Target of Evaluation (TOE) is given in Section 1.4: TOE identification and the security IC features are given in Section 1.6: TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary.